Can Dogs Have Autism? Here’s What the Experts Say

-Autistic Spectrum Disorders (ASD) affect over 2.20 percent of adults in the United Statesopens in new tab (1–3 percent in the UKopens in new tab), and one in every 100 children is diagnosed with ASD every year.
-Dogs can sometimes display behavioural characteristics and traits that we interpret to be human-like, and for some dogs this includes traits that we commonly associate with ASD.
+Over 2.20 percent of adults in the United Statesopens in new tab (1–3 percent in the UKopens in new tab) live with Autistic Spectrum Disorders (ASD), and one in every 100 children is diagnosed with ASD every year.
+Dogs can sometimes display behavioural characteristics and traits that we interpret to be human-like, and for some dogs this includes traits that we might associate with ASD.
 But can dogs actually be on the autism spectrum?

 Can dogs be diagnosed with autism?

-While not an official medical term, “CDB is a term that’s been used to describe a range of behaviours in dogs, and some of those can be similar to the autistic spectrum [in humans],” says Caroline Wilkinson, certified animal behaviourist and founder of digital pet coaching service Barket Placeopens in new tab.
+While not an official medical term, “CDB has been used to describe a range of behaviours in dogs, and some of those can be similar to the autistic spectrum [in humans],” says Caroline Wilkinson, certified animal behaviourist and founder of digital pet coaching service Barket Placeopens in new tab.

 Dr Kathryn Denchopens in new tab, MA VetMB agrees: “While dogs cannot be diagnosed with autism as humans can, certain atypical behaviours and neurodevelopmental anomalies in dogs are often likened to ASD in humans.
 These observations are primarily based on behavioural traits and neurological assessments.”

-However, a recent survey on more than 4,000 dogsopens in new tab revealed that the prevalence of canine behaviour problems was as high as 85 percent of those surveyed, suggesting that many behavioural issues in dogs likely have diverse underlying causes, rather than stemming from a singular, autism-like neurological condition.
+But here’s the plot twist: a recent survey on more than 4,000 dogsopens in new tab found that 85 percent of pet parents surveyed reported some kind of behavioural issue in their dogs, suggesting that behavioural differences in dogs likely have diverse underlying causes, rather than stemming from a singular neurological condition such as autism.

-The key distinction is that CDB describes what we observe rather than diagnosing an underlying autism spectrum condition, since dogs cannot be definitively diagnosed with autism as we understand it in humans.
-Current research is still exploring whether CDB represents an underlying neurological condition or is simply a way to categorise certain behavioural patterns we observe in dogs.
+The key takeaway?
+CDB describes what we observe, not an actual autism diagnosis.
+Dogs simply cannot be definitively diagnosed with autism as we currently understand it in humans.
+However, current research is still exploring whether CDB represents an underlying neurological condition or is simply a way to categorise certain behavioural patterns we observe in dogs.

-Another related term, ‘canine cognitive dysfunction’ (CCD), is used to describe a set of behaviours that we associate with dementia in humans.
-Some of these behaviours are also associated with ASD in humans.
-CCD affects 14–35 percent of dogsopens in new tab over eight years old and represents age-related cognitive decline rather than a developmental condition.
+There’s another related term floating about – ‘canine cognitive dysfunction’ (CCD) – which describes behaviours we associate with dementia in humans.
+Some of these behaviours overlap with behaviours we might associate with autism in humans, but CCD affects 14–35 percent of dogsopens in new tab over eight years old and represents age-related cognitive decline rather than a developmental condition.

 Some behaviours could be triggered by other causes entirely.
 For example, increased anxiety can sometimes result from an underlying medical condition or new onset of pain.
-If you’re concerned about unusual behaviours from your pup, speak to a vet to rule out any underlying causes before considering behavioural categorisation.
+If you’re worried about unusual behaviours in your pup, chat to your vet first to rule out any underlying health issues before considering behavioural labels.

-According to Dr Dench, autism-like behaviours in dogs that might be categorised as CDB include:
+Dr Dench also lists these behaviours in dogs that might be categorised as CDB:

 Persistent and repetitive actions.